cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 of a "dictionary" in a multi-threaded context without the need to explicitly lock access to it.

-While this is in general true, there is more to it than meets the eye.
+While this is true in principle, there is more to it than meets the eye.
 As a general rule of thumb, such data structures protect their _own_ integrity and invariants.
 Such is true for `ConcurrentDictionary<>` as well, but they do _not_ protect the invariants of the data they are holding.
 In this case the entries of the dictionary,